 Look into the mirror.
-What you see, you reflect to your beloved “Mitokozapi” grandchildren.
+What you see, is what is reflected to your beloved “Mitokozapi,” grandchildren.
 The first thing is to try to be all that you want your grandchildren to be.
 Reflect all of the attributes of a whole, loving, compassionate, well-balanced human being.
-When they look at you let them see respect, integrity, loyalty, honesty, courage, concern, humbleness, tenderness, justice, optimism, and compassion – the whole range of positive characteristics neatly wrapped in a beautiful red ribbon of LOVE!
+When they look at you, let them see respect, integrity, loyalty, honesty, courage, concern, humbleness, tenderness, justice, optimism, and compassion – the whole range of positive characteristics neatly wrapped in a beautiful red ribbon of LOVE!

 Develop your grandchildren’s imagination.
 Encourage them to expand their thinking patterns by becoming involved in their imaginings, their make-believe, and their daydreams.
-Show them old photos of the little girls at play with their little “doll-babies” and their little tipis, hand-sewn and made to scale.
-Show old photos of the little boys playing at hunting or horse games.
-This is their initiation into early adulthood.
+Show them old photos of the little girls at play with their little “doll-babies” and their little tipi's, hand-sewn and made to scale.
+Show old pictures of the little boys playing at hunting or horse games.
+Unconditional love and the development of their imagination is their initiation into early adulthood.

-I enjoyed going to that school but after a week of it, I quit making the fruitless walk and remained home.
+I enjoyed going to that school, but after a week of it, I quit making the fruitless walk and remained home.
 After some time my Tunkasila, my grandfather Tipi Sapa, Philip Deloria, said, “Takoja, I notice you around the house lately.
 Aren’t you going to school?”
-I said, “No grandfather.”
-He very nonchalantly said “Oh,” and that was all that was ever said
+I said, “No Lala.”
+He very nonchalantly said “Oh,” and that was all that was ever said.

 Do not restrict children to time limits.
 Permit them to be free – no clock, which comes all too soon.

 Never trap a child in any situation; always give them a way to escape.
 Don’t ever put a child’s dignity in jeopardy.
-This is a good time and place to tell them an interesting and meaningful “ohukaka” story’ a story that teaches them the spiritual meanings and lessons of life.
+This opportunity is the right moment and place to tell them an interesting and meaningful “ohukaka” story, a story that teaches them the spiritual meanings and lessons of life.

-Don’t ever be critical of a child, even though it may be deserved.
+Don’t ever be critical of a child, even though deserved.
 Be wise in your appraisal of any situation and address it in a positive tone rather than in a negative way.

 Be very positive in rewarding honesty.
-This is the very foundation of integrity (moral soundness).
+Honesty is the very foundation of integrity (moral soundness).
 You can never give them too much.

 Maintain the grandfather-grandchild relationship.
-This is a beautiful relationship that lasts a lifetime and beyond the grave.
+A beautiful relationship that lasts a lifetime and beyond the grave.

-Try always to use those terms of relationship “mitakosa” (my grandchild), they in turn reply, “Lala ” or other similiar terms that exsist in our bueatiful Indigenous languages!
-It creates the sense of belonging.
+Try always to use those terms of relationship “mitakosa” (my grandchild), they in turn reply, “Lala ” or other similar words that exist in our beautiful Indigenous languages!
+It creates a sense of belonging.

-The worst and most tragic emotion to a child is abandonment, it can lead to suicide.
-Among our Dakota people a key importance of the extended family is to maintain security.
+The worst and most painful, destructive emotion to a child is abandonment; it can lead to suicide.
+Among our Dakota people, the fundamental importance of the extended family is to maintain security.

-Build this sense of security in your grandchildren.
+Build this sense of safety in your grandchildren.
 Always be a strong spiritual warrior in the eyes of your grandchildren.
-If there is ever a chance of any danger, always stand between this danger and your family.
-Then, in case of danger, their first thought will be, “we will be safe with Lala.”
+If there is ever a chance of any danger, always stand between this risk and your family.
+Then, in the case of danger, their first thought will be, “we will be safe with Lala.”

 Always strive to motivate your grandchildren in every way possible.
-This takes some effort, as you must always approach life with dedication, courage, compassion, and purpose.
-The value of sincere praise and gratitude toward your grandchildren can never be underestimated!
+This motivation will take some effort, as you must always approach life with dedication, courage, compassion, and purpose.
+The value of sincere praise and gratitude toward your grandchildren is never to be under-estimated!

-Inspire children to try new things and let them make mistakes.
-Never be constantly correcting a child so they might avoid mistakes – they’re smart, they will soon turn the whole job over to you.
-When they reach maturity and they are on their own, a lot of pain and frustration is waiting for them.
+Inspire your grandchildren to try new things and let them make mistakes.
+Never continually correct a grandchild so they might avoid mistakes – they’re smart, they will soon turn the whole job over to you.
+When they reach maturity, and they are on their own, a lot of pain and frustration is waiting for them.
 Ensure that they prepared to take care of themselves!

-Develop a sense of humour in your children by always trying to see the humour in everyday life.
-Be free with your jokes and kidding but never make them a butt of a joke – no mean spirited teasing, it brings no good.
+Develop a sense of humor in your children by always trying to see the humor in everyday life.
+Be free with your jokes and kidding but never make them a butt of a joke – no mean-spirited teasing, it brings no good.

-When you feel it is necessary to discipline a child, do it only in the presence of the two of you.
+When it is necessary to discipline a child, do it only in the presence of the two of you.
 Never let what took place between you be known to anyone else.

-Teach children their role or place in the scheme of things so that they will learn to respect all living things.
-First they start by learning to treat themselves with respect and dignity.
-Then they learn what their role is within their immediate family, their extended family, and finally with all of society.
+Teach children their role or place in the scheme of creation and relationships with relatives and all life, so that they will learn to respect all living things.
+First, they start by learning to treat themselves with respect and dignity.
+Then they learn what their role is within their immediate family, their extended family, and finally to all of the society.

 Practice charity at all times!

-Always be aware of a child’s overall development and special gifts.
+Always be aware of a child’s overall development and unique gifts.
 Unusual talent usually manifests itself at an early age.
-Creator given talents should be nurtured and recognized.
-In the early days our great medicine men and women, leaders, and thinkers were recognized at a very early age and so were developed by their older peers from a young age.
+Creator given talents should be nurtured and recognized, at all times.
+In the days gone past our great medicine men and women, leaders, and thinkers were identified at a very early age and so were developed by their older peers from a young age.
 The mainstream people may think they were first to come up with the “Gifted Child” program – well they weren’t too far off – a few hundred years or more, maybe.

-Always keep your grandchildrens confidence.
+Always keep your grandchildren's confidence.
 Let them know that Lala is a safe place to share their closest secrets.
 Help them to share all those things that may be painful.
-Never betray thier confidence and what they sare with you!
+Never betray their confidence and what they share with you!

 Develop integrity and self-respect.
-Let them see the order and harmony that exists in Nature.
+Let your grandchildren see the order and harmony that exists in Nature.

 Do not let injustice prevail.
-If you are in the wrong be quick to admit it and make amends.
+When you are wrong, be quick to admit it and make amends.

 Be very clear in defining anything to children.
 Be very positive that they understand explicitly every detail that you are sharing with them.
 Never let them proceed with the least amount of doubt.

-Be honest in all of your associations, as children are not easily fooled.
-Worse yet, dishonesty will affect their belief system and break thier trust in you!
+Be honest in all of your associations with your grandchildren.
+It is disrespectful and not easy to fool Children.
+Worse yet, dishonesty will affect their belief system and break their trust in you!

 Be just in any disciplinary action.
 Never act on hearsay.
 Always allow your children to present their side of any situation.
 The one bringing a complaint against a child sees only one side.
 On the other hand, from their way of thinking, the child may be completely justified for their action.
 This kind of justice builds character.

 In their relationship with others, playmates, brothers, sisters, cousins, impress on them how important it is to respect each others space.
-This is perhaps a good place to emphasize the Golden Rule and growth on the moral side.
+This the right place and time to emphasize the Golden Rule and growth on the moral side.

 I quote young Phil Jr., who once made this statement, "Great Nations are a natural result of great People!"